-Another major benefit to marriage is an LGBTQ+ couple is now afforded the same health care rights as a heterosexual couple.
+Another major benefit to marriage for an LGBTQ+ couple is that they are now afforded the same health care rights as a heterosexual couple.
 This means that a company that offers healthcare benefits to a heterosexual partner in a marriage, must now also offer the same benefits to an LGBTQ+ partner.
 One more health-care-related benefit that LGBTQ+ couples now have access to is being able to visit their partner in the hospital, which was not always possible in the past.

 It is important to remind your clients of all of these health care benefits that come along with marriage, which provide some major financial benefits as well.

 Marriage also grants benefits when it comes to property ownership.
 If one of the spouses were to pass away, the property would be able to pass onto the other without any federal estate tax consequences.

 In a previous blog, we referenced protecting surviving spouses from a drop in income.
 Different steps can be taken to maximize social security benefits for surviving spouses.
 It all depends on a client’s individual needs, so as a financial professional you can help guide them in the right direction.

 Another way to help with retirement planning is making sure your clients have a life insurance plan.
 Having a life insurance plan will help protect your client by making sure the surviving spouse has a tax-free benefit to help replace any potential lost social security income.

 Lastly, having an annuity with a joint income option would provide a source of protected lifetime income that would last for the remainder of the life of the survivor.
 Social security, life insurance, and annuities are three ways you can help your clients diversify their income stream.
 Educate your LGBTQ+ clients on these potential benefits to help with their retirement planning.